russellf9/f9-angular-scrabble/README.md

 ```

 **build**
- * Runs from the .www folder
+ * Files are placed in the .www folder
  * Files are minified and concatenated.
+ * This build is not served - (Use the `cordova run browser` task to view the www folder.)

 ```
 # build